 Before you rush to the U.S. Citizenship and Immigration Services (USCIS) website to grab this form, you should know that only a narrow cross section of persons can benefit from it.

-First, you must be an intending nonimmigrant, meaning you must have no intent to permanently stay in the U.S. and you plan to return to your country of origin when your permitted U.S. stay (most likely under the terms of a visa) is over.
+First, you must be an intending nonimmigrant, meaning you must have no intent to permanently stay in the U.S. and you plan to return to your country of origin when your permitted U.S. stay (most likely under the terms of a visa and accompanying I-94) is over.
 The scrutiny applied by immigration officials towards waiver applicants with regard to nonimmigrant intent is extremely high.
 You are already asking the U.S. to forgive something for which immigration law would normally bar your entry; immigration officials will pore over your application, looking for any hints that you might intend or attempt to stay in the U.S. longer than is allowed.

+The situations in which this could occur are too numerous to mention and beyond the scope of this article.
+However, one fairly common situation where this can occur is in cases of certain communicable diseases.
 U.S. immigration law and regulations say that foreign nationals with certain communicable diseases are inadmissible.
 However, if you are seeking treatment for a medical condition and can demonstrate that the necessary treatment is available only in the United States, you might be able to apply for a waiver on Form I-192.

 If you committed a crime that makes you inadmissible, it is possible that your visa has been electronically revoked, but not cancelled on its face.
 If you have received a notice of revocation, you no longer have a valid visa and cannot use the I-192.